-This coppiced woodland is part of the extensive and historically important Bardney Limewoods.
+This coppiced woodland is owned by the Forestry Commission and is part of the extensive and historically important Bardney Limewoods.
+The Branch manages a section of Southrey Wood.
 Parts of these woods have regenerated naturally with typical ancient woodland flora, despite being modified by clearfelling and plantations in the mid 20th century

 Most of Southrey Wood is a Site of Special Scientific Interest (SSSI).